 The current political situation in the UK remains clouded in uncertainty.
 With the European Union (EU) agreeing to a delay, Brexit is now scheduled for 31 January 2020.
-However, a Brexit deal between the EU and UK has only been agreed in principle, and it does not guarantee it will pass through parliament.
-Therefore, agencies in both Europe and the UK should continue to prepare for a no deal, taking advantage of the three month ‘Brexit extension window’.
+However, a Brexit deal between the EU and UK has only been agreed in principle, and it does not guarantee it will pass through the newly elected parliament (to be decided further to the general election in December).
+Therefore, agencies in both Europe and the UK should continue to prepare for a no deal, taking advantage of the ‘Brexit extension window’.

 If the UK leaves with a no-deal scenario, then EU Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) registrations held by legal entities in the UK will become void and a new UK REACH regulation will come into force overnight.
 Organisations should be preparing now to ensure they can continue to trade their chemical products in the UK and the EU from 1 February 2020.